npoussu/slack-emoji-importer/README.md

 # About

-Simple semi-automated NodeJS script for locally importing large amounts of emojis from Slack.
+Simple semi-automated NodeJS script for locally importing large amounts of custom emojis from Slack.
 Heavily inspired by https://github.com/lmarkus

 # Instructions

 - Install node if not already installed